meeran2019/microservice-architecture/Overview.md

 ## Architecture Overview:

 Below architecture diagram gives the high level overview of the process and tools involved.

+- AWS infrastructure including EKS and other services are created by using Terraform and scanned by TFSec for security check.
+- ArgoCD is pull and gitops based CD tool used for deployment whenever changes in source repo which support kubernetes manifest, Helm manifest and Kustomize.
+- EKS resources are created and  by using HELM

 ![Alt text](EKS.png)